Being miles apart from your partner is never easy, but here’s a few tips to help you out

 Try and agree to go somewhere that’s away from both of your homes, so you’ll be able to go out and explore a new place together.

 You may have to plan and budget for it, but it’ll be worth it to do something different together.

 It's a nice idea to keep a diary of how you’re feeling.
 You don’t have to do it every day - you can just add to it whenever you feel like it.

 You can then go through your diary together whenever you see your partner next and talk about what you’ve been doing.

 What if it isn’t working?

-Give them some warning.
-Before you go to see them, make sure they are aware things aren’t going well and that you need to talk to them about your relationship.
-Hopefully it won’t then come as too much of a surprise.
+Make sure they’re aware things aren’t going well and that you need to talk to them about your relationship before you go and see them.
+Hopefully it won’t come as too much of a surprise then.

-Cut down contact.
-While it can be easy to just slip into the routine of talking to your partner again it is important that you take some time apart before attempting to be friends.
+While it can be easy to just slip into the routine of talking to your partner again, it’s important that you take some time apart before attempting to be friends.